staehle/phuntainer/README.md

     mariadb:10.4 --local-infile=0 --max_allowed_packet=64M
 ```

-Replace '${HOST_STORAGE_PATH}/sql' with a path to where you want the SQL storage to be, or use a Docker volume instead.
+Replace `${HOST_STORAGE_PATH}/sql` with a path to where you want the SQL storage to be, or use a Docker volume instead.
 Make sure it is set to _something_ though, so the database will persist across container re/starts.

-Currently, this is configured for Phabricator to use the 'root' database user.
-I tried a setup with a separate SQL user account, but the Phabricator 'bin/storage' doesn't assist with separate user permissions for some reason?!
+Currently, this is configured for Phabricator to use the `root` database user.
+I tried a setup with a separate SQL user account, but the Phabricator `bin/storage` application doesn't assist with separate user permissions for some reason?!
 Asinine, and I'll consider that an upstream issue, and therefore not worth my time to fix.
 If you'd like to submit a Pull Request that solves this, I'll consider it :)

 Of course, you can use the MySQL container instead of MariaDB if you'd like.